rust-lang/rfcs/text/0000-zero-page-optimization.md

 - Can we suggest a better alternative than `transmute`? `transmute` is too error prone despite we're trying to make the code more "safe".
+- We can also store data in the lower bits of pointer, utilizing the alignemnt requirement.
+Also, amd64 pointers are 48-bit technically, so we may also exploit the space.
+These optimizations are less portable, and should be filed in another RFC.